gbaevsky/GuidingEyes_CornellWebsite/README.md

 # GuidingEyes_CornellWebsite
-Guiding Eyes for the Blind, Cornell Chapter Website
+Website for Guiding Eyes for the Blind, Cornell Chapter

+Includes client-side interactivity and server-side processing.
+Collaborated with a cross-functional team of students in areas such as Computer Science, Information Science, and Fine Arts.